Open Casket: Response

 Soon after the opening of the 2017 Whitney Biennial, African-American artist Parker Bright began to silently protest Open Casket by standing in front of the painting wearing a T-shirt with "Black Death Spectacle" on the back.
 Artist and writer Hannah Black posted an open letter to the museum's curators and staff to Facebook calling for the painting's removal and recommending its destruction:

-I am writing to ask you to remove Dana Schutz's painting Open Casket with the urgent recommendation that the painting be destroyed and not entered into any market or museum.
-As you know, this painting depicts the dead body of 14-year-old Emmett Till in the open casket that his mother chose, saying, 'Let the people see what I've seen.'
-That even the disfigured corpse of a child was not sufficient to move the white gaze from its habitual cold calculation is evident daily and in a myriad of ways, not least the fact that this painting exists at all.
-In brief: The painting should not be acceptable to anyone who cares or pretends to care about Black people because it is not acceptable for a white person to transmute Black suffering into profit and fun ...

 These actions led to a conversation in the media on cultural appropriation by white artists.

 Schutz responded through comments to reporters about how and why the painting was made:

-I don't know what it is like to be black in America but I do know what it is like to be a mother.
-Emmett was Mamie Till's only son.
-The thought of anything happening to your child is beyond comprehension.
-Their pain is your pain.
-My engagement with this image was through empathy with his mother. ...
-Art can be a space for empathy, a vehicle for connection.
-I don't believe that people can ever really know what it is like to be someone else (I will never know the fear that black parents may have) but neither are we all completely unknowable."

 On the relationship between her painting and the photograph of Till, Schutz reportedly said, "The photograph of him in his casket is almost impossible to look at.
 In making the painting, I relied more on listening to Mamie Till's verbal account of seeing her son, which oscillates between memory and observation."
 Schutz has also commented "The painting is very different from the photograph.
 I could never render the photograph ethically or emotionally."